lesgreys/greyDAO/templates/home/description.md

 Proliferate the fashion economy by funding and helping creators making a living in fashion, while contributing through the GREY Ecosystem.

-Learn more below, or start creating new fabrics for our civilization, using StudioApp.
+Learn more below, or start creating new fabrics for our civilization, using studioGREY.